SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: 's ablation study on kernel-level throughput

 \paragraph{Grouped GEMM with gather fusion.}

-In Figure~\ref{fig:gather-speed}, we report~\Algname, ScatterMoE, MoMoE, and DeepGEMM with and without gather fusion (as opaque and transparent bars for each method) on Hopper GPU.
+We report~\Algname, ScatterMoE, MoMoE, and DeepGEMM with and without gather fusion (as opaque and transparent bars for each method) on Hopper GPU.
 ScatterMoE and MoMoE both have gather fusion for varlen-$\mathbf{M}$ but not varlen-$\mathbf{K}$ Grouped GEMM, so we benchmark their gather with varlen-$\mathbf{K}$ Grouped GEMM time (opaque bar) by adding up the time of their contiguously-packed weight gradient kernel (transparent bar) with the time of their own gather kernel.
-We benchmark the gather with Grouped GEMM time of DeepGEMM for both varlen-$\mathbf{M}$ and varlen-$\mathbf{K}$ cases using the same approach.
-We also provide a cuBLAS dense BMM (transparent bar) baseline and the gather with BMM GEMM time (opaque bar) by adding up the time with a heavily-tuned gather kernel's time with the same input shape, which can be considered as the upper bound of the TFLOPS for any Grouped GEMM kernel without gather fusion.
-We discuss the effect gather on $M$ and $K$ dimension for \Algname:
+We also adopt the similar benchmark approach for DeepGEMM and cuBLAS dense BMM.
+We note that the cuBLAS dense BMM results can be considered as the upper bound of the TFLOPS for any Grouped GEMM kernel without gather fusion.